danmichaelo/cif2vasp/README.md

 # cif2vasp

 This script converts a file from the CIF format to VASP's POSCAR format.
-It does not work with fractional coordinates.
+It does not support fractional occupancies.
 There may also be other limitations not yet discovered.

+## Usage

+    $ cif2vasp filename.cif [-v] [-f] [-e gulp|ase|cctbx] filename.cif

+## Backends

-This script is inspired by the procedure found at http://encina.northwestern.edu/index.php/Cif_to_VASP
+The first version of this script was inspired by the procedure found at http://encina.northwestern.edu/index.php/Cif_to_VASP

-## Installation

-This script is NOT self-contained.
-It makes use of external programs and python libraries.
-Please make sure you have installed recent versions of the following software:
+I added a better CIF parsing routine using the PyCifRW library.
+While this version of the script (to be referred to as the GULP backend) still works great, it has very many dependencies.

+In order to simplify things, I first looked into CCTBX, and later ASE, both powerful Python packages, with ASE being the simplest one to install and use.

+### ASE

+The excellent ASE package, available from https://wiki.fysik.dtu.dk/ase/, almost eliminates the need for this script, since converting a file is done with three lines of code:

+    from ase import io
+    atoms = io.read(jobname+'.cif')
+    atoms.write('POSCAR', format = 'vasp')

+Using other backends is recommended if you run into problems with ASE's CIF parsing, or want direct coordinates (ASE writes cartesian).

+### GULP

+This backend will give slightly more feedback during the conversion, and will provide a warning if fractional occupancies are detected.
+It will write direct coordinates.

+Requirements:

  *  GULP:
     https://www.ivec.org/gulp/